Pyongyang (restaurant chain): Operation

 According to Swedish journalist Bertil Lintner, the restaurants are one of several overseas business ventures of Room 39, a North Korean government organization dedicated to acquiring and laundering foreign currency for the North Korean leadership.

-North Korean defectors report that the restaurants are run by local middlemen who are required to send money every year to the North Korean government.
+North Korean defectors have reported that the restaurants are run by local middlemen, who are required to send money every year to the North Korean government.
 The North Korean staff, who live on the restaurant premises, are said to be thoroughly screened for political loyalty and to be closely watched by on-site North Korean security agents.
-In the 2000s, according to Daily NK, several attempted escapes by waitresses in China led to the closure of several restaurants and the repatriation of their staff.
-In 2016, South Korea announced that 13 restaurant workers had defected from a Pyongyang restaurant chain abroad.
+In the 2000s, according to Daily NK, several attempted escapes by waitresses in China led to the closure of several restaurants and the repatriation of the staff.
+In 2016, Chinese authorities announced that 13 restaurant workers had defected from Pyongyang restaurants in Сhina to South Korea.